In-Vivo-Group/generative-biology/manuscript.md

 - Challenges in predicting long-range chromatin interactions
 - Responsible design of synthetic genomes
 - Ethical considerations for human genome editing

+# Generative AI and the Biosecurity Landscape

+## Introduction

+- Background on biosecurity threats from natural, accidental, and intentional pathogens
+- Rise of generative AI as a dual use technology for biodefense and misuse

+## Enhanced Risks

+- Automated bioweapon design with generative models
+- Relatively low computing needs to generate dangerous agents
+- Challenges detecting artificially generated sequences/organisms

+## Enhanced Response Capabilities

+- Generative models for vaccine and therapeutic design
+- High-throughput testing of countermeasures with synthetic data
+- AI for early detection of emergent pathogens and outbreaks

+## Recommendations

+- Increased oversight for generative model development/release
+- Expanding biosecurity legislation and regulations
+- Fostering open research and global cooperation

+## Outlook

+- Trajectory toward increasingly powerful generative biological capabilities
+- Need for preventative ethics research and guidance
+- Maintaining public trust and avoiding overreaction

+## Conclusion

+- Balancing generative AI's benefits and risks in biology
+- Importance of thoughtful governance and responsible innovation
+- Staying ahead of the curve on biosecurity

 ## References {.page_break_before}